 Even though a head collar can be a great tool, it should not be used as a replacement for effective dog training.
 A head collar is most effective when it is used in combination with strong and sensible dog training methods, such as reward training and other forms of positive reinforcement.

-Disadvantages of head collars
+Disadvantages of head or Halti collars

 Even though head collars have many advantages, they have some distinct disadvantages as well.
 For one thing, head collars tend to make many French bulldogs dependent on the equipment, and they quickly learn the difference between their regular collar and the head collar, and adjust their behavior accordingly.